Abraham Alexander: American Revolution

 This support for the royal governors ended in the early stages of the American Revolution.
 After Governor Josiah Martin dissolved the North Carolina Assembly in 1774, Alexander was elected to the first North Carolina Provincial Congress.

-He was a member of the colonial legislature before 1775, and when that year the royalist governor attempted to oppose the people in their right of free speech, he was elected president of an indignation meeting held in the court house at Charlotte, at the call of Col. Thomas Polk.
+He was a member of the colonial legislature before 1775, and when that year the royalist governor attempted to oppose the people in their right to free speech, he was elected president of an indignation meeting held in the court house at Charlotte, at the call of Col. Thomas Polk.
 He was made permanent chairman of the subsequent meeting held May 31, 1775, that issued the Mecklenburg Declaration of Independence, providing for a republican form of government, and renouncing allegiance to Great Britain, then this document was transmitted to Philadelphia by a special messenger in August, 1775, after having been read in mass meetings to the people in different parts of the state.

 According to testimony first published many years after the event, the delegates adopted and signed the Mecklenburg Declaration of Independence on May 20.
 If the story is true, the Mecklenburg Declaration preceded the United States Declaration of Independence by more than a year, but the authenticity of the Mecklenburg Declaration is discounted by most modern historians.
 The meeting also produced (on May 31) the radical Mecklenburg Resolves, the authenticity of which is not questioned, which effectively ended British authority in Mecklenburg County.

 Last years

 Whether Alexander helped draft either of these documents is not known.
 Based on the traditions surrounding the Mecklenburg Declaration, older histories of North Carolina in the American Revolution portrayed Alexander as a major figure in the local revolutionary movement.
 According to Converse D. Clowse, modern academic historians find little documentary evidence to support this traditional view.
 Alexander's public service clearly indicates that he was trusted by the community, but the degree to which he made major decisions and helped shape public opinion cannot be determined from the surviving contemporary evidence.

 Alexander was known to have served as a Private, then as a Sergeant in 1780 for the Mecklenburg County Regiment under Capt.
 Samuel Givens, and back again to Private.
 He fought at the Battle of Camden in South Carolina on August 16, 1780.

-Alexander died in Mecklenburg County.
-He is buried with his wife Dorcas in the graveyard at the Sugar Creek Presbyterian Church.
+Alexander died in Charlotte, Mecklenburg County, North Carolina on April 23, 1786.
+He is buried with his wife Dorcas in the graveyard at Sugar Creek Presbyterian Church in Charlotte.